denten-books/plain-text/plain-text.md

 use that word now) of the shuttle does not matter for Socrates.
-There are different types of shuttle weave wool and linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@lamb-cratylus, 389a-b]."
-Here then *eidos* is the universal idea of the ideal
-shuttle: exactly the opposite of *phantazomenōn* in the previous passage!
+There are different types of shuttle weave wool and linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@plato_dialogues_1937, 389a-b]."
+Here then *eidos* is the universal idea of the ideal shuttle: exactly the opposite of *phantazomenōn* in the previous passage!
 Yet both were reasonably translated into the English "form."
 Unlike the changing appearance of water, the eternal form of the shuttle exists in the ideal world, with individual shuttles being somewhat corrupted (and even broken) instantiations of the essence.[^ln11-plato]

 [^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek originals side-by-side with translations, maps, dictionaries, and other parallel texts.
-Sources consulted on the Plato's theory of forms include @rist,
+Sources consulted on the Plato's theory of forms include @rist_platos_1975,
-@woods, @dixsaut, @hegel1870.
+@woods_form_1993, @dixsaut_ousia_1991, @hegel_philosophy_1870.

 Several lines in Hegel's own exposition on Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
 He writes, "The Idea is